contraslash/flask-bootstrapper/README.md

 # Flask Bootstrapper

+## UNMANTAINED

+The idea of have a django like application writted in Flask is against the principles of the microframework

 This is a simple flask project generator, also creates an blueprint schema based on a scalable file architecture used at [contraslash](https://contraslash.com/)